dixslyf/mnist-digits-nb-nn/report/report.typ

 acceleration from a graphical process unit~(GPU) and took 2.03 seconds.
 The CNN was trained with GPU acceleration via CUDA and took 93.52 seconds.
-This significantly longer training time compared to the naive Bayes classifier is expected since CNNs are much more complex and have much more parameters to tune.
+This significantly longer training time compared to the naive Bayes classifier is expected since CNNs are much more complex and have much more parameters to adjust.
 Logs for training can be found in `train_nb.log.gz` and `train_nn.log.gz`.

 For the final evaluation, the models were deserialized and evaluated on the test set.